sitewhere/sitewhere-documentation/docs/platform/features.md

 The user interface also now directly supports the mapping of system environment variables to override configuration settings.
-Using this approach, the microservice can be configured externally (in the Docker compose file) to pass variables to configure SiteWhere components.
+Using this approach, the microservice can be configured externally (e.g. via Helm chart) to pass variables to configure SiteWhere components.

 <InlineImage src="/images/platform/db-variable-substitution.png" caption="Variable Sustitution"/>